hitzhangjie/golang-debugger/doc/dwarf/die-desc-datatype.md

 ##### 5.3.2.7.2 Address operations

 Address operations are memory address computation rules.
-All location operations are encoded as a stream of opcodes that are each followed by zero or more literal operands.
+All location operations are **encoded as a stream of opcodes that are each followed by zero or more literal operands**.
 The number of operands is determined by the opcode.

-Each addressing operation represents a postfix operation on a simple stack machine.
-Each element of the stack is the size of an address on the target machine.
-The value on the top of the stack after executing the location expression is taken to be the result (the address of the object, or the value of the array bound, or the length of a dynamic string).
+Each addressing operation represents a **postfix operation on a simple stack machine**.

+- Each element of the stack is the size of an address on the target machine;
+- The value on the top of the stack after executing the location expression is taken to be the result (the address of the object, or the value of the array bound, or the length of a dynamic string).

 In the case of locations used for structure members, the computation assumes that the base address of the containing structure has been pushed on the stack before evaluation of the address operation.

 **There’re several address operation manners, including:**